jpmckinney/multi_mail/README.md

 message.deliver
 ```

-If you are sending many messages, you can set a default `delivery_method` for all messages:
+Or, if you are sending many messages, you can set a default `delivery_method` for all messages:

 ```ruby
 Mail.defaults do